 At the shops

-Try these ideas to involve your children:
+Try these ideas to involve them in preparing to shop:

-● talk about the value of money — what can £1 buy? £5? £100?
+- Talk about the value of money — what can £1 buy? £5? £10?

 As you shop